mrsimmosimpson/fallenlemons/source/content/Inaugural post.md

 My main intention this week was to get this site up and running. ✅Done!

 Now I want to write.
-Writing has become one of my primary methods for
+Writing has become one of my primary methods for clarifying my thinking and consolidating my growth.
+It might be the case that more powerful shifts have happened for me these last few months than